petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/creating-structures.md

 **Web Content:** A selector to include an existing web content article.

-See [Configuring Structure Fields](./configuring-structure-fields.md) for more information on configuring and editing Structure fields.
+See [Configuring Web Content Structure Fields](./configuring-web-content-structure-fields.md) for more information on configuring and editing Structure fields.

 ## Translating a Structure